 1. Writing is an opportunity to be mindful

 I recently learned the term productive procrastination, which means doing something that seems productive, to avoid doing The Thing that you should be doing – in this case, writing.
 Ever notice that when you sit down for your daily dose of writing, the dirty dishes or laundry start calling to you?
-Or it’s for some reason it’s a good time to do your banking?
+Or for some reason it’s a good time to do your banking?

 Even chores can seem compelling if you’ve been out of the writing habit for a while.
 So: next time this happens, expand your awareness to include this tendency.
 In other words, simply try to notice, to consciously register, when your mind tries to convince you that something else is more important than your writing.
 At first, you may still end up avoiding your writing.
 But after a while of noticing, you can change that habit (your brain is actually re-wiring itself).
 Now when I catch myself beginning to productively procrastinate, I’m usually able to override the impulse and keep on writing.
 Sometimes it helps to write down the item on a to-do list so I don’t forget.
 I just say to myself “You’re writing now, you can do that later.”
 And it’s true!